-The Company is subject to a number of potential risks and uncertainties associated with being a supplier of goods and services to the non-durable consumer packaging and consumer durable industries that could have a material adverse effect on the business, financial condition and results of operations, such as:
+The Company is subject to the usual commercial risks and uncertainties from operating as a Canadian public company and as a supplier of goods and services to the nondurable consumer packaging and consumer durable industries on a global basis.
+A number of these potential risks and uncertainties that could have a material adverse effect on the business, financial condition and results of operations of the Company are listed below, generally in order of importance as follows:

-Uncertainty Resulting from Recent Global Economic Crisis
+Uncertainty Resulting from Sustained Global Economic Crisis

 The Company is dependent on the global economy and overall consumer confidence, disposable income and purchasing trends.
 A global economic downturn or period of economic uncertainty can erode consumer confidence and may materially reduce consumer spending.
-Any decline in consumer spending may negatively affect the demand of customers' products.
+Any decline in consumer spending may negatively affect the demand for customers' products.
 This decline directly influences the demand for the Company's packaging components used in its customers' products, and may negatively affect the Company's consolidated earnings.
-In addition, global economic conditions have affected interest rates and credit availability which may have a negative impact on earnings from higher interest costs or the inability to secure additional indebtedness to fund operations or refinance maturing obligations as they come due.
-Although the Company has a strong balance sheet, diverse businesses, and a broad geographic presence, it may not be able to manage a reduction in its earnings and cash flow that may arise from lower sales and decreased profits if the global economic environment deteriorates for an extended period.
+The global economic conditions have affected interest rates and credit availability, which may have a negative impact on earnings from higher interest costs or the inability to secure additional indebtedness to fund operations or refinance maturing obligations as they come due.
+In addition, the sustained global economic crisis may have an unpredictable adverse impact on the Company's suppliers of manufacturing equipment and raw materials, which in turn may have a negative impact on the availability of manufacturing equipment and the cost of raw materials.
+Although the Company has a strong statement of financial position, diverse businesses and a broad geographic presence, it may not be able to manage a reduction in its earnings and cash flow that may arise from lower sales, increased cost of raw materials and decreased profits if the global economic environment deteriorates for an extended period.